40843245/MyDevelopment_Python/Application/YT/YT scrawler/YT-transcript-scrawler-generation-files/YT-transcript-scrawler-generation-files-GUI-PySimpleGUI/README.md

 Since I use the ORDER class in ORDER_class.py (i.e. I call ORDER_class.ORDER class) and so is YT-transcript-scrawler-generation-files-cmd-code-v3.py

-one have to put the ORDER_class.py, YT-transcript-scrawler-generation-files-cmd-code-v3.py and this file in same directory.
+one have to put the ORDER_class.py, YT-transcript-scrawler-generation-files-cmd-code-v3.py and this file in same directory before running this code.